4tkbytes/dropbear/README.md

 ## Build

 To build, ensure build requirements, clone the repository, then build it.
-It will build in debug mode, and use a lot of packages, so if your CPU is not fast enough for building you should brew a cup of coffee during the build time.
+It will build in debug mode, and use a lot of packages, so if your CPU is not fast enough for building you should brew a cup of coffee during the build time or scroll through Instagram Reels (you could get a nice doomscroll in).

 With Unix systems (macOS not tested), you will have to download a couple of dependencies if building locally: